LiskArchive/lisk-legacy-docs/administration/source.md

 > For creating snapshots the most convenient way, it is recommended to use Lisk Core from [binary distribution](binary.md#create-snapshot).
 > Just execute the script `lisk-snapshot.sh`, what will perform all necessary steps to create a snapshot of the blockchain.

-To create a snapshot, perform the following steps:
+To create a snapshot manually, perform the following steps:

 > The template database should be the one defined in `components.storage.database` in the `config.json` file of Lisk Core.